wazuh/wazuh-documentation/source/deployment-options/virtual-machine/virtual-machine.rst

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

-The following requirements have to be in place before the Wazuh VM can be imported on a host operating system:
+The following requirements have to be in place before the Wazuh VM can be imported into a host operating system:

-- The host operating system has to be 64-bit system.
+- The host operating system has to be a 64-bit system.
 - Hardware virtualization has to be enabled on the firmware of the host.
-- Virtualization platform such as VirtualBox should be installed on the host system.
+- A virtualization platform, such as VirtualBox, should be installed on the host system.

 Out of the box, the Wazuh VM is configured with the following specifications: